-The Classic Core Sheets are made with 100% long-staple cotton.
+The Classic Percale Sheets are made with 100% long-staple cotton.
 They are woven using a classic percale weave and have a thread count of 270.
 Cotton is naturally breathable, and with an airy percale weave, it stays extra crisp.
-This lightweight feel and moisture-wicking performance make the Brooklinen Classic Core Sheets a solid fit for hot sleepers.
+This lightweight feel and moisture-wicking performance make the Brooklinen Classic Percale Sheets a solid fit for hot sleepers.

 The interior of the fitted sheet has labels indicating which are the long and short sides, a nice added touch for making putting the sheets on your bed stress-free.
 With a deep pocket, the sheets fit mattresses up to 15 inches tall.

 There are nine standard colors and patterns to choose from with a handful of rotating limited edition designs.
-The sheets are sold in a set and also available as separates.
+The sheets are sold in a variety of sets and are also available as separates.

-The Classic Core Sheets can be machine-washed and either line- or machine-dried.
+The Classic Percale Sheets can be machine-washed and either line- or machine-dried.
 While some wrinkling may occur, this can be avoided by laying the sheets flat as they finish drying.

 On top of an already excellent price for 100% cotton sheets, Brooklinen offers free shipping in the United States and an industry-leading 365-night sleep trial to try the sheets risk-free.
 A lifetime warranty has you covered if defects arise in the future.